 Minecraft 1.18 update Caves & Cliffs biomes

-Noise caves are new types of caves that can be generated underground – they come in two varieties: cheese and spaghetti.
+Noise caves are new types of caves that generate underground – they come in two varieties: cheese and spaghetti.
 Cheese caves have wide-open areas filled with stone pillars, and spaghetti caves are long, narrow, and winding.
 Caves can also contain aquifers, flooded cave systems with an abundance of ores within.

 The Lush Caves biome is now discoverable in Minecraft as of the 21w37a snapshot.
 This cave system is filled with vines, fruit, and flowers that hang from the ceilings.
 They are inspired by paintings by Swedish painter John Bauer, whose work regularly depicts people walking through huge woodland areas.